 The whole game concept is based on the abused Butterfly Effect, so different choices will lead to different paths.
 While interacting with your friends you can elect to be nice or to be mean but all of this will have little impact on the main plot in itself: people will die regardless of your attitude if you make the wrong choice at the wrong time.

-Expecially at the beginning, despite the 3D enviroment, the characters move like in the original Resident Evil games (read: rather clumsy, IMO), the scene is pretty steady (it only changes when you reach certain point in the enviroment) and keypoints are underlined by an on-screen interface that prompts you to make simple choices or very basic QTE (nothing like Heavy Rain or Beyond, to be clear).
+Especially at the beginning, despite the 3D environment, the characters move like in the original Resident Evil games (read: rather clumsy, IMO), the scene is pretty steady (it only changes when you reach certain point in the environment) and key points are underlined by an on-screen interface that prompts you to make simple choices or very basic QTE (nothing like Heavy Rain or Beyond, to be clear).

-Fact is that, the more I played the more these things mattered less to me, since it all started to fit in place little by little.
-I found out that prompts and QTE, although simple, were strangely effective; I found out that the story coinceiled much more than a trivial teen-age horror; I found out that the “static scenes” and subsequent changes of perspective were not due to technical limitations but to a well thought sense of drama and, in the end, I appreciated the game much more than I wanted to admit.
+Fact is that the more I played the more these things mattered less to me since it all started to fit in place little by little.
+I found out that prompts and QTE, although simple, was strangely effective; I found out that the story concealed much more than a trivial teen-age horror; I found out that the “static scenes” and subsequent changes of perspective were not due to technical limitations but to a well-thought sense of drama and, in the end, I appreciated the game much more than I wanted to admit.
 As a matter of fact, I already completed it twice (the game is actually rather short), but I want to see if I can manage to save all of them … or if I rather see them all dying in many different ways.
-I still have many different paths to follow, places to see and collectibles to find.
+I still have many different paths to follow, places to see and collectables to find.

-While the plot unfolds you will find collectibles which will give you access to fragments of a longer video.
-Collect everything in order to get the full lenght video and shed light on the main story background.
+While the plot unfolds you will find collectables which will give you access to fragments of a longer video.
+Collect everything in order to get the full length video and shed light on the main story background.
 In addition, you will also unlock extra footage regarding the “making of” of the game.

 In the end, against all odds, I liked Until Dawn a lot: I think it is a good product that deserves at least a chance.
 Although I don’t think I’ll play it to the Platinum I still have some trophies that I want to get and, after all, I believe that a score of at least 8 is a fair one.
 Actually, if only it was a little less clumsy at times and a little less “basic”… it should be 9 … or more!